The following is an excerpt from Rethink Your Marketing: 7 Strategies to Unleash Revenue Growth (Stratabeat, 2017) by Tom Shapiro.

 It behooves you to leverage the power of the brain in attracting attention, building relationships, and spurring prospects to action.
 Legere certainly understands how people think and behave, and he crafted his style of communication accordingly.

-Yet that is just not the case, and this is one of the reasons why so many marketers have an incomplete view of their customers.
-It is one thing to be aware of a “customer need.”
-It is quite another to understand why your audience feels the way they do, and what you need to do to engage with them at that subconscious level.
+Yet that is just not the case.
+This is one of the reasons why so many marketers have an incomplete view of their customers.
+It‘s one thing to be aware of a customer need.
+But it is quite another to understand why your audience feels the way they do, and what you need to do to engage with them at that subconscious level.

 It is critical to understand the way your customers think, so you can then connect and engage them more deeply, communicate with them in a manner that resonates more directly, and drive them to the actions that matter most.